 The Slovak Philharmonic Orchestra (SPh)

 was established in 1949.
-Two highly reputed, internationally acclaimed personalities, Václav Talich (principal conductor, 1949 – 1952) and Ľudovít Rajter (1949 – 1976, and the orchestra’s Artistic Director until 1961), stood at the orchestra’s birth.
+Two highly reputed, internationally acclaimed personalities, Václav Talich (Principal Conductor, 1949 – 1952) and Ľudovít Rajter (1949 – 1976, and the orchestra’s Artistic Director until 1961), stood at the orchestra’s birth.
 Other chief conductors who have played an instrumental role in the orchestra’s musical evolution include Tibor Frešo, Ladislav Slovák, Libor Pešek, Vladimir Verbitsky, Bystrík Režucha and Aldo Ceccato.
 Between 1991 and 2001 the role of Chief Conductor and Music Director was held by Ondrej Lenárd.
 In the 2003/2004 season Jiří Bělohlávek acted as Artistic Director.
-In 2004, Vladimír Válek became Chief Conductor, before being succeeded by Peter Feranec in September 2007.
-From 2009 – 2016 Emmanuel Villaume was the orchestra’s Chief Conductor and in the 2017/2018 season James Judd will take over this appointment.
-Leoš Svárovský has been the orchestra’s Permanent Guest Conductor from 2007 to 2018.
+In 2004 Vladimír Válek became Chief Conductor, and was succeeded by Peter Feranec in 2007 – 2009.
+From 2009 – 2016 the French conductor Emmanuel Villaume was the orchestra’s Chief Conductor and in the 2017/2018 season James Judd took over this appointment.
+Leoš Svárovský was the orchestra’s Permanent Guest Conductor from 2007 to 2018.
 At present the Slovak Philharmonic has two Permanent Guest Conductors, Rastislav Štúr (since the 2011/12 season) and Petr Altrichter (since the 2018/2019 season).

-Among the many guest conductors who have worked with the Slovak Philharmonic over the years, international personalities like Claudio Abbado, Hermann Abendroth, Petr Altrichter, Karel Ančerl, Serge Baudo, Roberto Benzi, Miltiades Caridis, Sergiu Celibidache, James Conlon, Oskar Danon, Christoph von Dohnányi, Vladimir Fedoseyev, János Ferencsik, Mariss Jansons, Neeme Järvi, James Judd, Peter Keuschnig, Dmitri Kitayenko, Ken Ichiro Kobayashi, Kirill Kondrashin, Franz Konwitschny, Zdeněk Košler (who, thanks to his long-standing fruitful collaboration with orchestra, was awarded the honorary title of ‘Chief Conductor in memoriam’ in 1996), Alain Lombard, Fabio Luisi, Jean Martinon, Kurt Masur, Sir Yehudi Menuhin, Riccardo Muti, Václav Neumann, Antonio Pedrotti, Alexander Rahbari, Karl Richter, Mario Rossi, Witold Rowicki, Kurt Sanderling, Sir Malcolm Sargent, Peter Schreier, Václav Smetáček, Pinchas Steinberg, Otmar Suitner, Yevgeny Svetlanov, Ralf Weikert and Carlo Zecchi, among others must be mentioned, as well as composers and artists of own works like Krzysztof Penderecki and Aram Khachaturian.
+Among the many guest conductors who have worked with the Slovak Philharmonic over the years, international personalities like Claudio Abbado, Hermann Abendroth, Petr Altrichter, Karel Ančerl, Pavel Baleff, Serge Baudo, Roberto Benzi, Miltiades Caridis, Sergiu Celibidache, James Conlon, Oskar Danon, Christoph von Dohnányi, Vladimir Fedoseyev, János Ferencsik, Mariss Jansons, Neeme Järvi, James Judd, Peter Keuschnig, Dmitri Kitayenko, Ken-Ichiro Kobayashi, Kirill Kondrashin, Franz Konwitschny, Zdeněk Košler (who, thanks to his longstanding fruitful collaboration with orchestra, was awarded the honorary title of ‘Chief Conductor in memoriam’ in 1996), Alain Lombard, Fabio Luisi, Jun Märkl, Wayne Marshall, Jean Martinon, Kurt Masur, Sir Yehudi Menuhin, Riccardo Muti, Václav Neumann, Antonio Pedrotti, George Pehlivanian, Alexander Rahbari, Karl Richter, Mario Rossi, Witold Rowicki, Kurt Sanderling, Sir Malcolm Sargent, Peter Schreier, Václav Smetáček, Pinchas Steinberg, Otmar Suitner, Yevgeny Svetlanov, Juraj Valčuha, Ilan Volkov, Ralf Weikert and Carlo Zecchi, among others must be mentioned, as well as composers and artists of own works like Krzysztof Penderecki and Aram Khachaturian.

-The orchestra has made numerous recordings for radio, television and the music publishers Opus, Supraphon, Panton, Hungaroton, JVC Victor, RCA, Pacifi c Music, Naxos and Marco Polo.
+The orchestra has made numerous recordings for radio, television and the music publishers OPUS, Supraphon, Panton, Hungaroton, JVC Victor, RCA, Pacific Music, Naxos and Marco Polo.
 The Slovak Philharmonic Orchestra regularly gives guest performances on leading European stages and at festivals.
-In the course of its numerous tours abroad, the Slovak Philharmonic has performed in nearly every European country, as well as in Turkey, Japan, South Korea and the United States.
-During the 2016/2017 season the orchestra performed an abundance of high-quality concerts in Slovakia and abroad.
-At the beginning of the season the orchestra performed for the fifth time in Oman, this time in a production of the opera Lohengrin by Richard Wagner with the conductor Ralf Weikert.
-Other important concerts were performed in Italy, Austria and Germany.
+In the course of its numerous tours abroad, the Slovak Philharmonic has performed in nearly every European country, as well as in Cyprus, Turkey, Japan, South Korea, the USA and Oman.

-The 2017/2018 season was opened by the Slovak Philharmonic Orchestra at the Murten Classics Festival in Switzerland under the leadership of Kaspar Zehnder and Rastislav Štúr.
-In March 2018 they will perform at the Prague Spring International Music Festival with the new Chief Conductor, James Judd, and the season will be closed by the conductors Daniel Raiskin and Leoš Svárovsky and performances at summer festivals in Sankt Florian and Neuberg an der Mürz in Austria.
+Among the highlights of the 2017/2018 season were performances of the Slovak Philharmonic at the Murten Classics Festival in Switzerland under the leadership of the conductors Kaspar Zehnder and Rastislav Štúr, the closing concert of the Prague Spring festival with the Chief Conductor James Judd, the concert tour in Japan with the conductors Daniel Raiskin and Leoš Svárovsky and performances at summer festivals in Sankt Florian and Neuberg an der Mürz in Austria.